SkylineCommunications/Skyline.DataMiner.Utils.Certificates/README.md

 ## About

-Certificates class library that can be used to extract basic details about X509Certificate format certificates.
+Certificates class library that helps to manage X509Certificates.
+We expect that every certificate is stored in a folder containing a .crt file and a .p12 file.

 ## Usage

-The certificate is created by specifying the public key path (.crt file) and the private key path (.p12 file).
-Methods are then available to extract information about the certificate, such as the issuing authority and distinguished name.

-Can be used in conjunction with the [certificate manager automation script](https://github.com/SkylineCommunications/SLC-AS-ManageCertificates).
+This library can be used to manage the certificate files that are created through the [certificate manager automation script](https://github.com/SkylineCommunications/SLC-AS-ManageCertificates).